sustrik/libdill/tutorial-basics.md

 }
 ```

-One thing to remember about canceling coroutines is that once a coroutine is canceled all the blocking operations withing the coroutine, such as reading from a socket or sleeping, will start returning `ECANCELED` error.
+One thing to remember about canceling coroutines is that once a coroutine is canceled all the blocking operations within the coroutine, such as reading from a socket or sleeping, will start returning `ECANCELED` error.
 The coroutine should then deallocate all its resources and exit.

 Looking at our `dialogue` coroutine it turns out that it already does that.
 It responds to any error, including `ECANCELED` by closing the socket handle and exiting.